 Having two kids is already a handful; three is more than I can handle on my own outside of the home (LOL) so I now do most of my shopping online.
 I found quite a handful of products I really like since I started shopping online so I thought I’d start a monthly round-up of my favorite mom finds.
 Shall we begin?

 Note: For complete transparency, some of the links are affiliate links.
 What that means is if you purchase through those links, I will get a commission at no extra cost to you.

 I gave birth to Charlie this month so most of my online shopping finds are for helping us get through the first month.
 Our biggest challenge?
 Breastfeeding!
 Below are some of my favorite breastfeeding essentials that I think other breastfeeding moms will find useful as well.

 Here’s something for new moms: It’s normal to have sore nipples during your first week or two of breastfeeding since the baby is always latched on and because you’re still trying to figure out the proper latch.
-Charlie is my third child already, but I still struggled with sore and bleeding nipples.
+Charlie is my third child already, but I still struggle with sore and bleeding nipples.
 To help me out, I bought a 100% organic nipple cream from Motherlove.
-It’s an all natural herbal salve that relieves the discomfort of sore, cracked nursing nipples.
+It’s an all-natural herbal salve that relieves the discomfort of sore, cracked nursing nipples.